scottish-government-design-system/designsystem.gov.scot/components/site-navigation/index.md

 ---

 ## About this component
-Top level navigation is a row of core links that appear on every page of the site.
+Site navigation arranges key links into a row and should go at the top of a website.

+Links may be collapsed into an expandable ‘menu’ button on mobiles.

 ## Why we use this component
-Top level navigation gives users an overview of what’s included in the site by outlining its main categories.
+Top level navigation gives users an overview of what’s included in a site by outlining its main categories.

-It can also help users find the content they need quickly and easily by reflecting the main things users want to do on, or find out from, the site.
+It can also help users find key content quicker.

-## Mobile version
-Menu may be collapsed on mobiles.

-## Supporting evidence for using this component
-There are no reported performance issues with this component from mygov or gov.scot.

-## Accessibility Features
-Find out more about accessibility requirements that should be applied to all online services in the dedicated section of this site: INSERT LINK HERE

 ## Feedback, help or support
 If you need any help or want to give any feedback you can e-mail us at: